blackmammoth/TesfFundAPI/README.md

 - With Docker
   1. Build the Docker image: `docker build -t tesfafund-api .`
-  2. Run the Docker container: `docker run -p 5000:5000 tesfafund-api`
+  2. Run the Docker container: `docker run -p 5208:5208 tesfafund-api`

+- With Docker compose: Handles both the DB and the api server.
+  1. Build and run the image: `docker-compose up`

 ## API Endpoints